sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

 ```

+## Docker builds and Jenkins

+`sl scaffold` and `sl microservice` generate Dockerfiles for code builds, traced (NFT) full builds and legacy full builds.
+With `--jenkinsfile`, `sl scaffold` also writes a Jenkins pipeline that picks the build mode for each changed service.
+See [docker-builds.md](src/generators/microservice/docs/docker-builds.md) for the flow, the `nft` config and known issues.

 ## MCP Integration

 All scaffolded projects automatically include MCP configuration in `mcp.json`.
 This enables AI assistants like Roo Code to interact with your project intelligently.